 The NRF may be configured by means of OAM with sets of policy rules per PLMN or per groups of PLMNs (e.g. one policy rule set for all foreign PLMNs, one policy rule set for equivalent PLMNs,…).
 These rules define what parameters of a registered NF profile can be exposed to the PLMN.
 Also these rules can define the way how to modify/reduce registered profile parameters for exposure to the PLMN in order to reduce the message length and required storage capacity at the consumer.

 The PLMN specific rules may take additional information into account (e.g. the NF type of the registered NF) when deciding to remove parameters from the discovery response message.

+The policy rules shall be limited to cases where impacts to NF consumers are avoided, i.e. NF consumers need not be aware of the fact that NF profiles in the discovery response message have been modified/reduced.

-E.g.: If the registered SmfInfo contains a list of TAIs or TAI ranges, the policy rule for all foreign PLMNs could require to remove TAIs and TAI ranges from SMF discovery responses sent to a foreign PLMN (and indicate so in the response to avoid that absence of TAIs is interpreted as "any TAI").
+E.g.: If the registered SmfInfo contains a list of TAIs or TAI ranges, the policy rule for all foreign PLMNs could require to remove TAIs and TAI ranges from SMF discovery responses sent to a foreign PLMN.

 The PLMN-specific policy rules shall apply to NF discovery response messages and to profile change notification messages.